mkster/mkster.github.io/_posts/2015-05-04-modding-planetoid-pioneers.markdown

 ##Lua Scripting for Crush2D
 <img src="{{ site.baseurl }}/img/moddingPP/Tool Grenade ns.png" height="0" width="150" align="right">

-If you skipped the previous part you can download the blueprint you should now have here (drag the image into PPTest/Blueprints).
+If you skipped the previous part you can download the blueprint you should now have here, just drag the image right into your game.
 First set the interpreter in Project -> Lua Interpreter -> Crush2D.
 This will give you code snippets for the all the C2D functions.

 <img src="{{ site.baseurl }}/img/moddingPP/11.png" align = "middle">